ChandraHasyatha/TASK1/README.md

 DURATION: December 12th, 2024 to January 12th, 2025

 Overview of the Portfolio Website Project:
-PROJECT:This project involves creating a personal portfolio website to showcase your projects, skills, and experience.
+This project involves creating a personal portfolio website to showcase your projects, skills, and experience.
 The website serves as an online representation of you or your work, allowing potential clients or employers to learn more about your background, expertise, and projects.

 This website is built using the following technologies:
 HTML for content structure